 - Symptoms of COVID-19 are similar to other respiratory illnesses and seasonal allergies.
-An appointment must be cancelled immediately if either the client or the practitioner presents with any new and unexplained/unusual symptoms, even if they are mild, that may be signs of COVID-19 including: - o Fever - o Cough - o Chills - Shortness of breath - Sore throat or pain with swallowing - Stuffy or runny nose, in combination with any other symptom(s) - Loss of sense of smell - Headache - Muscle aches - o Fatigue - Loss of appetite - As a part of the new patient intake forms, clients must commit to understanding that while we've taken all possible measures to minimize risk of viral transmission, the nature of the therapy means that physical distancing is not possible in the treatment room. - In order for a treatment to commence the practitioner and client must agree that the therapeutic benefit of the treatment outweighs any potential consequence of treatment, including the possibility of viral transmission. - Clients, Practitioners and Staff must confirm if they have been in contact with anyone displaying symptoms of COVID-19 within 14 days prior to their treatment.
-In these instances treatments may need to be cancelled/postponed. - Clients with higher risk profiles and/or weakened immune systems should consider alternatives for care and postpone treatment. - Clients and Practitioners who develop even mild illness or unusual symptoms should cancel booked appointments, even without notice. - Practitioners will cancel any booked appointments if advised to do so by the Provincial Health Officer at any time. - Clients will not be charged a late cancellation fee if they cancel due to illness.
+An appointment must be cancelled immediately if either the client or the practitioner presents with any new and unexplained/unusual symptoms, even if they are mild, that may be signs of COVID-19 including: - o Fever - o Cough - o Chills - Shortness of breath - Sore throat or pain with swallowing - Stuffy or runny nose, in combination with any other symptom(s) - Loss of sense of smell - Headache - Muscle aches - Fatigue - Loss of appetite - As a part of the new patient intake forms, clients must commit to understanding that while we've taken all possible measures to minimize risk of viral transmission, the nature of the therapy means that physical distancing is not possible in the treatment room. - In order for a treatment to commence the practitioner and client must agree that the therapeutic benefit of the treatment outweighs any potential consequence of treatment, including the possibility of viral transmission. - Clients with higher risk profiles and/or weakened immune systems should consider alternatives for care and postpone treatment. - Clients and Practitioners who develop even mild illness or unusual symptoms should cancel booked appointments, even without notice. - Practitioners will cancel any booked appointments if advised to do so by the Provincial Health Officer at any time. - Clients will not be charged a late cancellation fee if they cancel due to illness.